 4. Costs Involved

 Incandescent lamps may be cheaper than the more efficient and longer-lasting alternatives, but they are actually not as economical.
 They drive up electric bills because of the large amount of energy they consume.
 Due to their short lifespan, they are more costly in the long run, as they need to be replaced often.
 With incandescent light bulbs, you will need seven or more replacements within a 4-year period.
 If you use compact fluorescent lamps, however, you will only need one.

 5. Sensitivity to Vibration

-Though shock-resistant light bulbs are now being sold, incandescent lamps in general are vulnerable to vibrations.
-They tend to perform poorly and their bulb life is shortened when they are placed in or near areas that are often exposed to trembling, such as garage doors and staircases.
+Though shock-resistant light bulbs are now being sold, incandescent lamps, in general, are vulnerable to vibrations.
+They tend to perform poorly and their bulb life is shortened when they are placed in or near areas that are often exposed to shaking, such as garage doors and staircases.
 Regular slamming of doors and crookedly fixed ceiling fans can also cause incandescent light bulbs to burn out quickly.